ezratweaver/project-wotd-backend/README.md

 | `AWS_BUCKET_NAME` | S3 bucket name where AWS Polly-generated pronunciation files are stored |
 | `NODEMAILER_*` | Email configuration |

 See `example.env` for all required variables.

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request